-The following specific provisions of law are suspended, as allowed by federal law, under sections 127A-12(b)(8) and 127A-13(a)(3), HRS, to the extent that the law impedes or tends to impede or be detrimental to the expeditious and efficient execution of, or to conflict with, emergency functions, including laws which by this chapter specifically are made applicable to emergency personnel:
+I suspend the following specific provisions of law under subection 127A-13(a)(3), HRS, to the extent that the law impedes or tends to impede or be detrimental to the expeditious and efficient execution of, or to conflict with, emergency functions, including laws which by this chapter specifically are made applicable to emergency personnel:

-Section 286-181(b), HRS, pupil transportation safety, to the extent that it limits exemptions for the use of vehicles other than school vehicles and requires the Department of Transportation to grant exemptions subject to certain conditions detrimental to the expeditious and efficient execution of emergency actions and also to the extent that it requires school vehicle driver qualifications for driving a bus as defined in Section 286-2, HRS, detrimental to the expeditious and efficient execution of emergency actions.
+Subsection 286-181(b), HRS, pupil transportation safety, to the extent that it limits exemptions for the use of vehicles other than school vehicles and requires the Department of Transportation to grant exemptions subject to certain conditions detrimental to the expeditious and efficient execution of emergency actions and also to the extent that it requires school vehicle driver qualifications for driving a bus as defined in Section 286-2, HRS, detrimental to the expeditious and efficient execution of emergency actions.

-Section 286-181(c), HRS, pupil transportation safety, to the extent it restricts the circumstances for which exemptions for the use of vehicles other than school vehicles may occur detrimental to the expeditious and efficient execution of emergency actions.
+Subsection 286-181(c), HRS, pupil transportation safety, to the extent it restricts the circumstances for which exemptions for the use of vehicles other than school vehicles may occur detrimental to the expeditious and efficient execution of emergency actions.

-Section 286-181(d), HRS, pupil transportation safety, and Chapter 19-42, HAR, and any other applicable administrative rules, to the extent the provisions require school vehicle driver qualifications for driving a bus and/or otherwise restrict the use of vehicles other than school vehicles for the school bus service by the DOE and/or independent schools detrimental to the expeditious and efficient execution of emergency actions.
+Subsection 286-181(d), HRS, pupil transportation safety, and Chapter 19-42, HAR, and any other applicable administrative rules, to the extent the provisions require school vehicle driver qualifications for driving a bus and/or otherwise restrict the use of vehicles other than school vehicles for the school bus service by the DOE and/or independent schools detrimental to the expeditious and efficient execution of emergency actions.